sbt/sbt/src/sphinx/Extending/Input-Tasks.rst

 =================

 Because `InputTasks` are built from `Parsers`, it is possible to generate a new `InputTask` by applying some input programmatically.
+(It is also possible to generate a `Task`, which is covered in the next section.)
 Two convenience methods are provided on `InputTask[T]` and `Initialize[InputTask[T]]` that accept the String to apply.

  * `partialInput` applies the input and allows further input, such as from the command line